 Where to visit during winter in Korea will largely depend on what you’re after.

-Seoul can be a great city to visit all year round and many of the best things to do in Seoul are great no matter what the season as public transport is always on point, indoor temperatures are consistently warm and there’s something about Seoul in the winter that is magical, much like a NYC Christmas film.
+Seoul can be a great city to visit all year round and many of the best things to do in Seoul are great no matter what the season as public transport is always on point, indoor temperatures are consistently warm and there’s something about Seoul in the winter that is magical, much like an NYC Christmas film.

 All the best tourist sites are open and I have personally seen throngs of tourists dressed up in Hanbok and walking around Gyeongbokgung in sub zero weather.

-If it gets too cold or the wind is howling, there are plenty of Instagram-worthy coffee shops to dry your feet at while watching the snow fall, and dozens of department stores to get your fix of retails therapy.
+If it gets too cold or the wind is howling, there are plenty of Instagram-worthy coffee shops to dry your feet at while watching the snow fall, and dozens of department stores to get your fix of retail therapy.
 Explore all the areas of the capital in our guide on where to stay in Seoul.

 If you love the cold and all the winter sports, you can go north east into Gangwon province or anywhere in Gyeonggi Province which surrounds Seoul.

 Here you can find ski slopes and snow, and even if there is a lack of powder, they have machines to create more.
 Remember this fact about South Korea: 70% of the country is mountainous, so there are plenty of slopes to ride down and even hikes to go on in the dead of winter.
 There’s even surfing throughout the country as the swell is much higher in winter with some amazing waves.